Best Rolex Watches for Investment: A Guide to Buying Rolex Watches for Investment

 - Rare models with subtle differences (for example the Rolex ”red Submariner” which is a standard Submariner but has the Submariner lettering printed in red instead of white.

-- Important models for Rolex and the history, for example, the ”Paul Newman Daytona”, which became popular among collectors after Paul Newman was seen wearing one, and thus also got greater historical importance.
+- Important models for Rolex and history, for example, the ”Paul Newman Daytona”, which became popular among collectors after Paul Newman was seen wearing one, and thus also got greater historical importance.

 All of these factors affect the value of vintage Rolex watches, as collectors are mainly looking for completely original vintage Rolex watches that are exactly the way they were when they were originally manufactured, with no parts exchanged.

-But, as mentioned, because of wear and services, not only does the number of vintage Rolex tend to decrease over time, the number of fully original vintage Rolex watches in great condition tend to get increasingly difficult to come by.
+But, as mentioned, because of wear and services, not only does the number of vintage Rolex tend to decrease over time, the number of fully original vintage Rolex watches in great condition tends to get increasingly difficult to come by.

 Therefore, if you are going to buy a vintage Rolex watch for investment purposes, it is crucial that you buy fully original watches with all original parts as this tends to have a negative effect on the secondhand value of vintage Rolex watches.